WillSimister/InTend-ProductAndShoppingCart/README.md

 # InTend-ProductAndShoppingCart
-Thankyou for the opportunity to complete the technical test In this document there will be instructions on how to run the application and a brief overview of design patterns decisions and overview of assumptions made about the broader requirements.
+Thankyou for the opportunity to complete the technical test.

+In this document there will be instructions on how to run the application and a brief overview of design patterns decisions and overview of assumptions made about the broader requirements.

 # Running the application